pirl-unc/ace/README.md

                         Number of peptides per pool.
 Please make sure this integer is a factor of the total number of peptides.
   --num_coverage NUM_COVERAGE
                         Total coverage (i.e. number of peptide replicates).
+  --num_threads NUM_THREADS
+                        Number of threads to parallelize the computation (default: 2).
+Recommended: 8.
   --output_tsv_file OUTPUT_TSV_FILE
                         Output TSV file.
 ```